Bangstad, Sindre. Anders Breivik and the Rise of Islamophobia. London: Zed Books, 2014

 Garau, Salvatore.
 “The Internationalisation of Italian Fascism in the face of German National Socialism, and its Impact on the British Union of Fascists.”
 Politics, Religion & Ideology 15.1 (2014): 45-63.
 Abstract.

 Gill, Paul, John Horgan, and Paige Deckert.
 “Bombing Alone: Tracing the Motivations and Antecedent Behaviors of Lone-Actor Terrorists.”
 Journal of Forensic Sciences 59.2 (March 2014): 425-435.
-Full text and here.
+Full text and here and here and here and here.

 González, Alessandra L., Joshua D. Freilich, and Steven M. Chermak.
 “How Women Engage Homegrown Terrorism.”
 Feminist Criminology 9.4 (Oct.
 2014): 344-366.
 Abstract and references.